treharne/geocoders/README.md

 - don't include a country or other regional identifier

 **Bad Geocoders**
 Additionally, the geocode itself can be poor quality.

+This can happen for two reasons:
+1. Poor address matching/lookup.
+    - This is a huuuuge topic.
+You can learn more in this super interesting article about the [Creation of Libpostal](https://www.mapzen.com/blog/inside-libpostal/)
-This often happens if the geocoding provider doesn't have sufficient depth of data:
+2. The provider doesn't have sufficient depth of data:
     - a road doesn't exist in their map
     - street numbers are not present/updated/accurate
 or it does not know how to correctly interpret the address, so it ignores some of the information contained in it.

 **Quality Benchmark**
 To measure quality, I've curated a list of addresses which humans can unambiguously point to on a map, but that we've seen some geocoders have problems with.